com-pas/compas-sct/doc/compas-sct.md

 ## SCT APPLICATION
 **TODO**
+> In progress

 ### Tips for memory consumption's optimization
-For large SCL file, it will not be a good idea to load the whole file in memory.
+For large SCL file, it is not a good idea to load the whole file in memory.
 JAXB is capable of processing XML file by chunks.
 The need to load the whole SCL file relies on the fact that XML validation processes needs the entire file content.
-To go through that processes we  must take advantage on the XSD and build minimal SCL file from the large one.
+To go through that process we must take advantage of the XSD constraints and build minimal SCL file from the large one.
-The most "important" tags in the SCL file : Header, Substation, Communication, IED and DataTypeTemplate.
+The most "important" tags in the SCL file are: Header, Substation, Communication, IED and DataTypeTemplate.
 By looking closely in the XSD file, one can realize the below dependencies' logic :
+* Substation is grammatically independent
 * IED depends on DataTypeTemplate
-* Communication depends on IED (IED name, Access Point)
+* Communication depends on IED (IED name, Access Point, ...)

 Hence, with this in mind, one can reconstruct a minimal SCL file by focusing on the chunk of interest then realize creation/update operations on the file and validate it against the XSD file.

 For example: Updating IED

-From SCD header's information, create a minimal SCD file
+From SCD header's information, create a minimal valid SCD file
 ```
 <SCL version="2007" revision="B" release="4" xmlns="http://www.iec.ch/61850/2003/SCL">
     <Header id="hId" version="2007" revision="B" toolID="COMPAS"/>
 </SCL>
 ```
-As IED depends on DataTypeTemplate, extract the IED chunk and the whole DataTypeTemplate chunk
+As IED depends on DataTypeTemplate, extract the IED chunk with the whole DataTypeTemplate chunk from the large file and import it in the temporary SCD file
 ```
 <SCL version="2007" revision="B" release="4" xmlns="http://www.iec.ch/61850/2003/SCL">
     <Header id="hId" version="2007" revision="B" toolID="COMPAS"/>